 He has acted in some of the largest and most significant litigation in the Cayman Islands in recent years, including a series of proceedings involving the Primeo and Herald funds, which established important law in various areas including the availability of foreign avoidance provisions in the Cayman Islands and the priorities of claims and proper distribution methodology in Cayman liquidations.

-Rocco is recognised as a leading practitioner in s.238 “fair value” petitions, and has appeared in numerous leading cases in the area.
+Rocco is recognised as a leading practitioner in section 238 “fair value” petitions, and has appeared in numerous leading cases in the area.

 He has been recommended by Legal 500 and was named as a ‘Next Generation Lawyer’ in 2018 and 2019.
 He is also a member of the Cayman Islands Law Society, RISA Cayman and INSOL International.